An agent that adapts to you

 You grow it from a chat input

-The flip side: you can break it
+You can break it

 Why I built this